Report fraud, misconduct and sexual abuse

 Will my information be kept confidential?

 Yes.
-UNHCR protects the identity of those who report and does not share it without your consent.
+UNHCR protects the identity of those who report misconduct and does not share it without your consent.